thefunkjunky/gcloud-takehome/README.md

 However, when trying to implement everything at once, it becomes easy to get lost, resulting in a lot of work expended on premature optimization and personal rabbit-holes that lead to dead-ends.
 It is better to start with simple solutions, and to gradually improve upon them in incremental steps.

 I wanted to save time and deliver a robust solution using pre-baked technology, but I ended up spending more time trying to fix bugs than I might have by implementing something simpler first.
+I would consider something with more direct control, like GCE or GKE, before migrating to a serverless option.

 ## Author
 Garrett Anderson <garrett@devnull.rip>